Quentin Blake: Illustration

-Blake is the Founding Trustee of House of Illustration, a centre in London for exhibitions, educational events and activities related to the art of illustration.
-He was also the subject of the first exhibition at this venue, entitled Inside Stories", which opened in July 2014.
-In August 2020, it was announced that the centre will be relocating to the 18th century Engine House at New River Head in the Clerkenwell area of London and will be renamed the Quentin Blake Centre for Illustration.

 Besides children's books, Blake is also the designer of Ben, the logo of the shop chain Ben's Cookies.
 He designed several illustrations for the story time segments for the Scottish TV series Squeak!.

 In 2023, Blake was asked by Blue Peter to design a new Blue Peter badge which they have called their Book badge.

+In 2026, Blake was featured in a Southbank Centre exhibition, Quentin Blake: The Southbank Parade, featuring illustrations indoors, and a procession of Blake’s characters outside the Royal Festival Hall.